-The art of queuing for the Wimbledon Queue
+Wimbledon 2017: The art of queuing for the Wimbledon Queue | CNN

 As a 29-page guide, issued to each member of The Queue, states: “The number of wristbands issued exactly matches the quantity of tickets available for each court on that day.”

-Given the effort and wait to secure the wristband it must feel a bit like winning Willy Wonka's Golden Ticket.
-Maybe even better -- after all, even in fantasy the Golden Ticket wasn't given to everyone.
+Given the effort and wait to secure the wristband it must feel a bit like winning Willy Wonka’s Golden Ticket.
+Maybe even better – there were only five Golden Tickets.

 The Queue moves at a snail’s pace.
 Honorary stewards in high visibility vests will bellow orders in polite plumy tones, handing out numbered cards to each new arrival to inform them of their place at the rear of this extraordinary human tail.